toxuin/alarmserver/Readme.md

       https: false           # if your camera supports ONLY https - set to true
       username: admin        # username that you use to log in to camera's web panel
       password: admin1234    # password that you use to log in to camera's web panel
       rawTcp: false          # some cams have broken streaming.
-Set to true if nothing else works
+Set to true if normal HTTP streaming doesn't work
 ```

 #### FTP